Progress Indicators

 Limit steps to provide better guidance

-Support it with other navigational components
+Support it with other navigational

 Please, refer to each one's use cases in order to better understand and select the proper scenarios for each component.